-The Manager is authorised and regulated as a management company by the Central Bank under the Regulations and has the necessary permissions to manage an Irish domiciled UCITS.
 The Manager was incorporated in Ireland as a private limited company on 7 August 2012.
-It is a 100% subsidiary of DMS Governance (Europe) Limited, a limited liability company incorporated in Ireland, which is a 100% subsidiary of DMS Governance Limited, a Cayman incorporated private limited company which is regulated by the Cayman Islands Monetary Authority.
-The company secretary of the Manager is DMS Governance Risk and Compliance Services Limited.
+It is a 100% subsidiary of Waystone (Ireland) Limited, a limited liability company incorporated in Ireland, which is a 100% subsidiary of Waystone Governance Limited, a Cayman incorporated private limited company which is regulated by the Cayman Islands Monetary Authority.
+The company secretary of the Manager is Waystone Centralised Services (IE) Limited.